emadabdalrahman/MusicBar/README.md

-loadFrom(String pathname, int duration) | take the music file path with music duration in millisecond show() | start show animation hide() | start hide animation setProgress(int position) | move to specified position (in milisecand) getPosition() | return current progress position setSpaceBetweenBar(int spaceBetweenBar) | change distance between bars (in px) **default 2** Recommend to make spaceBetweenBar equal barWidth if you use FixedMusicBar
+loadFrom(String pathname, int duration) | take the music file path with music duration in millisecond show() | start show animation hide() | start hide animation startAutoProgress(float playbackSpeed) | start auto play animation should be called after loadFrom() and media player finished prepare if startAutoProgress() called before loadFrom() it will throw exception because duration is 0. every time loadFrom() call you will need to recall startAutoProgress()  **playbackSpeed** playback speed from media player default value 1.0F for MediaPlayer and ExoPlayer stopAutoProgress() | stop auto progress animation isHide() | return true if hide isShow() | return true if show isAutoProgress() | return true if auto progress setProgress(int position) | move to specified position (in milisecand) getPosition() | return current progress position setSpaceBetweenBar(int spaceBetweenBar) | change distance between bars (in px) **default 2** Recommend to make spaceBetweenBar equal barWidth if you use FixedMusicBar